jarafranco/jarafranco/README.md

 ### Hi there 👋

-I'm Franco Jara, frontend developer.
+I'm Franco Jara, front-end developer.
 I work with React and I love new challenges!

-I'm currenly working on Wordpress, but I'm looking for jobs with React, because I love it.
+I'm currently working on Wordpress, but I'm looking for jobs with React, because I love it.
 Nowadays I'm in Alkemy, doing an acceleration, where I'm learning some practices, doing a project and working in teams!

 #### My values 🌟

 - Responsibility
 - Always I want to learn something new
-- Commitment with the project
+- Commitment to the project

 #### My skills